-Inhalants are medical, household, and industrial products, particularly those that produce vapours.
-People who inhale these vapours tend to feel intoxicated or high.
+Inhalants are medical, household, and industrial products, particularly those that produce vapors.
+People who inhale these vapors tend to feel intoxicated or high.

-The most common inhalants include aerosols, paint, correction fluid, glue, petrol, felt-tipped pens, among others.
+The most common inhalants include aerosols, paint, correction fluid, glue, petrol, and felt-tipped pens, among others.

 If you are addicted to any of the above drugs or substances, it is important that you seek treatment so that you can be able to live a more fulfilling and happy life.
 It is advisable that you talk to a therapist near you so that you can start your journey towards recovery.